Doc McMahon

 Henry John McMahon (December 19, 1886 – December 11, 1929) was a right-handed starting pitcher in Major League Baseball who played briefly for the 1908 Boston Red Sox.
-McMahon was born in Woburn, Massachusetts, and attended the College of the Holy Cross, Graduated from Tuft's University of Dentistry.
+McMahon was born in Woburn, Massachusetts, attended the College of the Holy Cross and graduated from Tufts University School of Dental Medicine.

 McMahon's only major league appearance was on October 6, 1908, in Boston's next-to-last game of the season.
 He started against the New York Highlanders at the Huntington Avenue Grounds and collected an 11–3, complete game victory, allowing three earned runs (3.00 ERA), 14 hits and no walks while striking out three over nine innings of work.
 He helped himself with the bat, hitting 2-for-5.
 Coincidentally, the Highlanders' starting pitcher, Andy O'Connor, was also appearing in his only major league game.

 McMahon played a few years in the minor leagues.
 He studied dentistry at Tufts University and opened a practice in his hometown of Woburn, Massachusetts, where he died of heart trouble eight days short of his 43rd birthday.